-The line commands for the data set list follow.
+Table 3 on page 32 shows the line commands for the data set list.
 You can specify more than one line command; IPCS processes all commands, from the top of the list down, before showing the list again.
 If processing of a command results in an error code of 8 or greater, IPCS stops processing commands and displays the panel again, with your remaining line commands in place.
 If you want to continue with the line commands, press ENTER.
 If not, either: